tirzah2/voicegen/README.md

 ## Features

 ### Token Voices
 VoiceGen allows you to generate and manage voices associated with tokens on the map.
-This includes playing sounds, generating speech, and editing sound details.
+This includes playing sounds (through HUD) , generating speech (through HUD), and editing sound details (right click on sound description).
 <br>
 <img src="screenshots/Screenshot_1.png" alt="Screenshot 1" width="50%">

 ### Token Effects
+Select a token to which you want to add an effect, in the chat write /effect [description] (duration) filename.mp3
-Generate sound effects associated with specific tokens, saving them in a designated folder.
+example: /effect [the sound of a man suffering] (4) suffering.mp3 Generate sound effects associated with specific tokens, saving them in a designated folder.
 If a token is selected, the effect will be saved in a subfolder named after the token.

 ### History
+command /history
 Maintain a history of generated sounds for easy reference and playback.
 <br>
   <img src="screenshots/Screenshot_2.png" alt="Screenshot 1" width="20%">